siph/blog/02/building_a_tiling_window_manager.md

 We could use something like [polybar](https://github.com/polybar/polybar) to build a powerful and sophisticated top-bar for our system.
 However, for this example we are going to use the built-in dwm_bar which mimics the bar that can be found in dwm.
 What's happening here is pretty straight-forward.
-First we declare the styling struct, and then we plug these values into the dwm_bar.
+First we populate the styling struct, and then we plug these values into the dwm_bar.

 ### Keybindings
 ```rust